primesearch/LLR/llr64/Readme.txt

     - After an excessive (> 0.40) and reproducible round off error, the iteration is redone using a slower and more reliable method.
-    - If this error was not reproducible, or if the iteration fails again, the test is restarted from the beginning, using the next larger FFT length...
+    - If this error was not reproducible, or if the iteration fails again, the test is restarted from the last save file, using the next larger FFT length...

 Appendix :